 Faculty and full-time staff are able to participate in the ASB program as Team Leaders.

 Team leader positions are reserved for Western faculty and staff.
-If you are a student that has participated in ASB in the past or other Community Engaged Learning experiences and have leadership experience, you are encouraged to apply for the role of Student Team Leader (1 per ASB experience, with the exception of New Orleans, which has two).
+If you are a student that has participated in ASB in the past or other Community Engaged Learning experiences and have leadership experience, you are encouraged to apply for the role of Student Team Leader.

 Applicants who are not selected for the student team leader role will be given enough time to apply as a student participant through CareerCentral if they wish to be considered for a student participant opportunity.

-ASB experiences are one week during Reading Week or in May.
+ASB experiences can vary in length, most will take place during either fall or spring reading week and will be 4 days - 9 day experiences, however summer experiences in May can vary in lengh.
+Please check each location for exact travel dates.
 It is important to note that the program begins with offers being sent out in early November and includes pre-departure sessions, team building activities and get-togethers, ASB Serves, post-ASB workshop and concludes with ASB Showcase.
 Therefore, ASB is a 6 month program, not just a one week experience.

 Individuals must apply and be selected for an Alternative Spring Break experience.
 You and your friend are more than welcome to apply to the same experience, however due to the adjudication process and number of spaces available per trip, not every person who applies will be selected.
 We cannot guarantee that you will both be selected.
 Remember that meeting new people is part of what makes participating in the program so special.